Predicting the Emergence of Induction Heads in Language Model Pretraining: Experiment 1: Natural Data

-It is important to note that we observe an inverse shifting effect when plotting against the number of pretraining \textit{tokens} in \Cref{ch5:fig:batch_context_rep_in_tok} in \Cref{appendix:tokens_not_steps}, thereby ruling out the possibility that the observed shifting effect is an artifact of each point on \textit{x}-axis representing a different number of pretraining \textit{tokens}.
+Note that we observe an inverse shifting effect when plotting against the number of pretraining \textit{tokens} in \Cref{ch5:fig:batch_context_rep_ps_toks} in \Cref{appendix:tokens_not_steps}, thereby ruling out the possibility that the observed shifting effect is an artifact of each point on the $x$-axis representing a different number of pretraining \textit{tokens}.

 \textbf{Repetition.} The number of bigram repetitions increases as context size grows (see \Cref{ch5:fig:nat_dist} in \Cref{appendix:nat-rep}), which we hypothesize to cause the slanting effect of the context size.
 To tease apart these two phenomena, we manipulate the occurrence rate of bigram repetitions within each chunk, while controlling for the batch size and context size.
 See \Cref{appendix:nat-rep} for more details on how we manipulate the repetition rate while controlling for the context size.
-In \Cref{ch5:fig:batch_context_rep} (right), the lower the proportion of chunks with no bigram repetitions, the higher the best \gls{ps} a given model achieves.
-Second, there is no ``shifting'' of the curve, and we only observe the ``slanting'' effect.
-This confirms the observation earlier that the ``shifting'' is due to the number of tokens an \gls{lm} sees per update, and ``slanting'' is due to the rate at which an \gls{lm} encounters repeated bigrams.
+In \Cref{ch5:fig:batch_context_rep_ps_steps} (right), (1) the higher the proportion of chunks with bigram repetitions, the higher the best \gls{ps} a given model achieves, and (2) we only observe the slanting effect and no shifting effect.
+This is again confirmed in the bottom plot, where the effect on the emergence point is insignificant ($\rho=-0.64,p=0.12$), but the effect on the slope is significant ($\rho=0.93, p=0.002$).
+This confirms the observation earlier that the shifting is due to the number of tokens an \gls{lm} sees per update, and slanting is due to the rate with which an \gls{lm} encounters repeated bigrams.

-Given these observations, we fit a regression model that predicts the \gls{ih} formation point in training steps and obtain a fitted linear model:

-where $T$, $B$, $C$, and $U_{PT}$ are the constant, batch size, context size, and the number of updates at which \glspl{ih} form, respectively.
-We find a strong correlation between the predicted and actual emergence points ($r=0.98, p<.0001$).
-See \Cref{appendix:twu} for more details on the fitting procedure and correlation analysis.